vb/lazyframe/README.md

 ### `data-initinview`

 Set this to true if you want the resource to execute (for example video to play) when the element is in view.

+## Changelog
+* v1.1.9 remove gulp and rollup and use webpack instead
+    * use Babel 7
+    * add changelog to README
+    * add Compile from source instructions
+* v1.1.8 add rel=0 parameter to YouTube videos

+## Compile from source
+* clone the github repo
+* cd into the cloned directory
+* make your changes in the script or the scss file
+* run `npx webpack`
+* copy scripts from dist folder

 ## License